 Our goal is to encase all of our electronics in aluminum, which will create a shield to protect them from electromagnetic interference.
 We’re going to do this by covering the pickup and electronics cavities with household aluminum foil.
-Once we cover everything in foil, we’ll connect the shield to Ground.
+Once we cover everything in foil, we’ll connect the shield to the ground.

 Remove the Electronics

-If you’re shielding a strat, remember that your electronics are all attached to your pickguard.
+If you’re shielding a Strat, remember that your electronics are all attached to your pickguard.
 So, just disconnect the output jack, remove the pickguard, and set it aside.
 Doing so should leave the bare cavities in your guitar exposed.